-Changes to the Rules and Guidelines and to the Frequently Asked Questions (FAQ) document will be posted periodically on the webpage for each open challenge at the Grand Challenges website (https://gcgh.grandchallenges.org), including any changes to the dates listed above.
+Please note, applications for this RFP will be accepted by invitation only and we will only accept one proposal per institution.
+Changes to the Rules and Guidelines and to the Frequently Asked Questions (FAQ) document will be posted periodically, including any changes to the dates listed above.
 Please read the current FAQ before submitting any questions or concerns.
+Your proposal package will consist of: